sullis/gfc-concurrent/README.md

     import com.gilt.gfc.concurrent.ScalaFutures.Implicits._
     someFuture.map(_ + 1)
 ```
-Note: Using this ExecutionContext does _not_ mean that the Thread that executes this piece of code will execute the
+__Note__: Using this ExecutionContext does _not_ mean that the Thread that executes this piece of code will execute the
 map() function.
 It rather means that the Future's completion handler (the Thread that calls the registered onComplete
 functions) does _not_ hand of the execution of the map() function to another thread and instead executes it synchronously.
 As a result this may delay onComplete notifications for other interested parties and thus should only be used in cases